 My first two weeks were a disaster, believe it or not!
 Perhaps because that’s the first significant adjustment I made in my entire life.
 Here’s why:

 - After our civil marriage in the Philippines, I will be living with my partner for the first time as a married couple.
 And, yes, we will live with our loving ‘kuya,’ his older cousin who helped him get to Dubai.

 - It’s my first time living in cramped quarters.
 Room dimensions are approximately 1.5 meters long by 0.91 meters wide.

 - In our four-bedroom apartment, about nine families are renting, including us.
 Most OFWs are doing this to save money.
 Instead of spending half of their earnings to rent the entire apartment, they chose to pay for a small partitioned room.

 - It’s my first time blending in a multi-national community.
-There are Indians, Pakistanis, Chinese, Vietnamese, Nepalis, Egyptians, Lebanese, other Arabic, and a few Westerners and Blacks from Nigeria and other African countries.
+There are Indians, Pakistanis, Chinese, Vietnamese, Nepalis, Egyptians, Lebanese, other Arabic, and a few Westerners and Blacks from Nigeria, Kenya, and other African countries.
 The diversity of the people and culture becomes overwhelming!

 - Some non-Filipino men stare at me as if they intend to devour my soul!
 On my third day, I went shopping for food.
 A guy followed me up to our apartment door and insisted on getting my phone number!
 After that, I didn’t go out alone for more than a week.
 It was a terrifying experience!